JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 <h1>Hello {name}!</h1>
 ```

-File in `.svelte` are kind of like `.html`.
-They are mostly composed of html tags and components (We will se after how to define our own component).
+File ending in `.svelte` are kind of like `.html`.
+They are mostly composed of HTML tags and components.
+(We will see after how to define our own components).

 You can also define some logic inside `<script></script>` and reference it inside the html template.
-Above we declared a variable `name` and gave it the value `world`.
+Above we declared a variable `name` and gave it the value `"world"`.
 Then inside the template we reference it with the syntax `{name}` to inject it's value.

 If you use the REPL, you should see on the right side in the `result` pane a big bold **Hello world!**.